The Flyover Replay

 Thanks Eric.

-I will repeat the Trivia Question for today: Which state is home to the only Atlantic puffin colony in the U.S.?
+I will repeat the Trivia Question for today: Which two American icons are believed to have inspired the name of the Ford Mustang?

 Now, back to the News.